Visceral-Project/EvaluateSegmentation/README.md

 VISCERAL received funding from EU FP7, contract 318068
 Developed by Abdel Aziz Taha (taha@ifs.tuwien.ac.at)
 24.02.2013
-Copyright 2013 Vienna University of Technology
-Institute of Software Technology and Interactive Systems
+Copyright 2013 Vienna University of Technology I nstitute of Software Technology and Interactive Systems

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.